DraxFM/HookBeam/README.md

 HookBeam is a terminal based program written in Python to "tinker around" with Discord Webhooks.

 #### :x: This program was made for educational purposes only.
-I do not condone or promote any illegal behavior that can be reproduced with my program! :x:
+I do not condone or promote any illegal behavior that can be replicated using my program! :x:

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)